ONSdigital/ons-template/README.md

 3. GitHub Actions will process the template and commit to your new repository shortly after you click **Create repository**.. **Wait until the first run of GitHub Actions CI to finish!**
-4. Once the **Rename Project** CI action has run, clone the repo and start working on your project.
+4. Once the **Rename Project** CI action has run, clone the repository and start working on your project.

 > **NOTE**: **WAIT** until first CI run of **Rename Project** job before cloning your new project.